 ACI and REV UP NJ have requested that the NJ gubernatorial candidates participate in completing a questionnaire to better inform NJ voters with disabilities on where they stand with important issues.
 Click the buttons below to read the responses that we've received so far.

-UPDATE 5/22/17: Democratic candidate, Raymond Lesniak, responses have been added.
+UPDATE 5/22/17: Responses from Democratic candidate, Raymond Lesniak, have been added.

 On May 1st, about 20 people assembled for the spring 2017 REV UP NJ meeting about the upcoming gubernatorial race.
 REV UP NJ, established by ACI, is part of REV UP, a national effort to engage people with disabilities in the election process and to increase the voting turnout of people with disabilities.
 Zach Baldwin, Outreach Coordinator at the American Association of People with Disabilities (AAPD) in Washington, led the discussion.
 "2017 is a crucial election year for NJ voters, especially those with disabilities," Baldwin explained.